triSYCL/sycl/sycl/doc/GettingStartedACAP.md

 here: https://gitenterprise.xilinx.com/gauthier/acappp/tree/Merging

-The ACAP++ library is usable as a standalone SYCL runtime library without the device compiler it defaults to a multi-threaded CPU application (all kernels are executed on the host).
+The ACAP++ library is usable as a standalone SYCL runtime library without the device compiler and defaults to a multi-threaded CPU application (all kernels are executed on the host).
 This makes it superb for debugging your applications before trying to target your application on a more complex heterogeneous architecture like ACAP.